 - First Floor – Victorian ballroom features include maple floors, exposed brick, tin ceiling, detailed woodwork and chandeliers

-- Second and Third Floors – Industrial 2500 sq. ft. lofts include bridge & water views, exposed brick walls, outdoor deck, domes, and high tin ceilings
+- Second Floor – Industrial 2500 sq. ft. lofts include bridge & water views, exposed brick walls, outdoor deck, domes, and high tin ceilings

 - The Richmond Restaurant – Exposed brick walls, outdoor patio with koi pond, elegant dining room